Home » UPSC Syllabus 2024 » UPSC Economics Syllabus 2024

-Economics is a crucial subject in the Combined Civil Services Examination.
-In the preliminary exam, Economics holds significant weight in GS Paper 1.
-Additionally, students have the option to choose economics as an optional subject in the main exam.
-Therefore, it is essential for students to review the UPSC economics syllabus for both the prelims and mains exams to develop an effective preparation strategy.
+Economics is a key subject in the UPSC Civil Services Examination.
+In the preliminary exam, it carries significant weight in General Studies (GS) Paper 1.
+Moreover, candidates can choose Economics as an optional subject in the mains exam.
+Therefore, it is important for students to thoroughly review the UPSC Economics syllabus for both the prelims and mains to create an effective preparation strategy.

 • Economic Growth and Development